-My advice is to minimize eating processed food as much as possible.
+So probably the best piece of advice is to minimize eating processed food as much as possible.
 Processed foods contain a lot of added sugars, and we all know how bad those are for you!
-Studies have shown that added sugars, large amounts of fructose and glucose, can lead to increased visceral fat.
-Visceral fat is fat stored in the midsection area and internal organs like the liver, this can lead to an increased risk type 2 diabetes and other health conditions.
+Studies have shown that added sugars, large amounts of fructose and glucose can lead to increased visceral fat.
+Visceral fat is fat stored in the midsection area and internal organs like the liver, this can lead to an increased risk of type 2 diabetes and other health conditions.

 As you can see, healthy eating is extremely important!
 Try to focus on eating whole, unprocessed foods like the ones listed below:

 - Proteins: Chicken, turkey breast, tuna, ground turkey, fish, eggs...

 - Veggies: Spinach, broccoli, salad, kale, cabbage, cucumbers, bell peppers, zucchini’s...

 - Fruits: Strawberries, orange, apple, pineapple, pears, blackberries...